dropbox/firebase-dropbox-oauth/README.md

 authentication integrations
 [here](https://firebase.googleblog.com/2016/10/authenticate-your-firebase-users-with.html).

+**This is example code only, and has not undergone a security audit.
+Use at your own risk.**

 # Configuration and Setup

 Before getting started, you will need to register a Firebase application through the